seespace/inair-documentation/1-getting-started/README.md

 Getting Started
 ===============

 Welcome to Training for InAiR developers.
-Here you'll find sets of tutorials that teach you how to accomplish a specific task along with sample code which you can re-use in your app.
+Here you'll find sets of tutorials that teach you how to accomplish specific tasks along with sample codes which you can re-use in your app.
 Tutorials are organized into several groups as you can see at the top-level of the left navigation.

 [Build Your First App](1-build-your-first-app/README.md)
 ---------------------